gustavozapata/trade_ledger_challenge/README.md

 Very simple to use, just head to https://gustavozapata.me/university/trade_ledger/index.html and click on "Analyse" to see a report of the data provided.

+I built it using HTML5, CSS3, JavaScript, AJAX and jQuery.

 It's been good fun and quite a challenge to complete it.

 I cannot wait to see other programmer's solutions.